-Each year, Memorial Day gives millions of Americans a perfect opportunity to head to beaches or backyard barbecues and relish the bliss of a three-day weekend.
-In fact, the holiday always takes place on a Monday so you can do just that.
+Each year, Memorial Day gives Americans the chance to spend a three-day weekend honoring those who sacrificed their lives for this country.
+Since the holiday always takes place on a Monday, you can do just that.

 In 1968, Congress passed the Uniform Monday Holiday Act, which requires a few federal holidays to happen on specific Mondays each year; Presidents Day got shifted to the third Monday in February, for example, while Memorial Day was set for the last Monday in May.
 TIME reports that Independence Day was also supposed to be moved to a Monday, but the July 4 date was a little too significant to be abandoned for uniformity’s sake.
 According to Rutgers University history professor Jennifer Mittelstadt, the legislation was mainly enacted because the government thought routine three-day weekends for workers across the nation would give the travel industry a boost.